-The Raiders held a groundbreaking ceremony on November 13 to celebrate the first big step in the NFL team’s relocation to Las Vegas.
+The Raiders held a groundbreaking ceremony last November to celebrate the first big step in the NFL team’s relocation to Las Vegas.
 The ceremony started just after sunset – attendees included Raiders Hall of Fame players, NFL Commissioner Roger Goodell, Raiders owner Mark Davis, state and local officials, and Las Vegas legends.

 Around a thousand people showed up for the event, including Raiders Hall of Famers Fred Biletnikoff and Howie Long and even entertainers Carlos Santana and Wayne Newton.